 Embryonal tumors are a collection of biologically heterogeneous lesions that share the tendency to disseminate throughout the nervous system via cerebrospinal fluid (CSF) pathways.
 Although there is significant variability, histologically these tumors are grouped together because they are at least partially composed of hyperchromatic cells (blue cell tumors on standard staining) with little cytoplasm, which are densely packed and demonstrate a high degree of mitotic activity.
-Other histological and immunohistochemical features, such as the degree of apparent cellular transformation along identifiable cell lineages (ependymal, glial, etc.), can be used to separate these tumors to some degree.
-However, a convention, which has been accepted by the WHO, also separates these tumors on the basis of presumed location of origin within the central nervous system (CNS).
+Other histological and immunohistochemical features, such as the degree of apparent cellular transformation along identifiable cell lineages (e.g., ependymal or glial), can be used to separate these tumors to some degree.
+However, a convention, which has been accepted by the WHO, also separates these tumors based on presumed location of origin within the CNS.
 Molecular studies have substantiated the differences between tumors arising in different areas of the brain and give partial credence to this classification approach.[1]

-As of 2016, the WHO has proposed an integrated phenotypic and genotypic classification system for CNS tumors in which diagnoses are layered with WHO grade, histological classification, and molecular classification.[2]
+In 2016, the WHO proposed an integrated phenotypic and genotypic classification system for CNS tumors in which diagnoses are layered with WHO grade, histological classification, and molecular classification.[2]
 The term primitive neuroectodermal tumor (PNET) has been removed from the WHO diagnostic lexicon, although some rare entities (e.g., medulloepithelioma) have remained.
 A molecularly distinct entity, embryonal tumor with multilayered rosettes (ETMR), C19MC-altered, was added, encompassing embryonal tumor with abundant neuropil and true rosettes (ETANTR), ependymoblastoma, and medulloepithelioma.
 The WHO classification will be updated as other molecularly distinct entities are defined.